teracow/googliser/README.md

 This will download the first 56 available images for the search-phrase *"fish"* but only if the image files are between 2KB and 50KB in size, ignore the failures limit and write a debug file.

-    $ ./googliser.sh -n80 -p "storm clouds" -scN --debug
+    $ ./googliser.sh -n80 -p "storm clouds" -sN --debug

-This will download the first 80 available images for the phrase *"storm clouds"*, ensure both debug and URL links files are placed in the target directory, use coloured display output and won't create a thumbnail gallery.
+This will download the first 80 available images for the phrase *"storm clouds"*, ensure both debug and URL links files are placed in the target directory and won't create a thumbnail gallery.

 ---
 ## ![#c5f015](images/lime.png) Return Values ($?)